 Complementary support: mindfulness

-Although it does not constitute a cognitive stimulation strategy in the strict sense, the practice of mindfulness can play a relevant role as a complementary technique.
-Mindfulness has been shown to improve emotional self-regulation, sustained attention and stress management capacity, which can enhance the older adult’s willingness to participate in cognitive activities (Lenze et al., 2014; Geiger et al., 2016).
+Although it is not strictly a cognitive stimulation strategy, the practice of mindfulness can play a relevant role as a complementary technique.
+It has been shown that mindfulness improves emotional self-regulation, sustained attention and stress management ability, which can favor the older adult’s willingness to participate in cognitive activities (Lenze et al., 2014; Geiger et al., 2016).

 - Emotional impact: Reduction of mild depressive symptoms, improved mood and increased perceived well-being.